-Families and Households - you will consider changing patterns of marriage, divorce and cohabitation, the law and the family and power relationships within the family
+Families and Households -changing patterns of marriage, divorce and cohabitation, power relationships and social policies effecting families.

-Research Methods - you will consider how sociologists conduct their research and the theoretical, practical and ethical considerations that influence research
+Research Methods -how sociologists conduct their research and the theoretical, practical and ethical considerations that influence research.

-Education - you will consider the purpose of education, why certain groups have different rates of achievement within the education system and the relationship between teachers and pupils.
-You will also look at how sociologists conduct their research into education
+Education -the purpose of education, why certain groups have different rates of achievement within the education system and the relationship between teachers and pupils.
+You will also look at how sociologists conduct their research into education.

-Media - you will examine media representations of different groups in society, impact of the new media and selection and presentation of the news
+Media -media representations of different groups in society, the impact of the new media and the selection and presentation of the news.